 When I was fourteen, my dad encouraged me to learn the value of the work ethic.
 I was eager to learn.
 He brought me to his warehouse in Brooklyn.
 There in the phantom clouds of the 1970s the intrinsic value of hard work became embedded as I spent every school vacation and free day loading trucks, packing and unpacking.
 The music of the rusty conveyor belts clanking and clanging, unoiled in the cold Brooklyn mornings, the foreman cracking the whip, the constant hustle required by us all when at work, the delicious hero sandwiches at Sal’s Deli, the lovely Haitian, Jamaican, and Polish immigrants weaned me from being the nerdy, studious, suburban boy into becoming a young man who learned that happiness was inextricably linked to putting my best foot forward; doing the best I could.
 So many fond memories remain.
 Amidst a myriad of interesting and comical personalities we were all very hard workers, one had to be; the conveyor belt moved very fast and I’d have too to keep up to get the Jersey runs all loaded in the trucks before the lunch bell rang.
 We worked, became friends, and grew up together.
 This motley group of characters wove the vocational fabric of my youth.
 Really packing, loading, and unloading trucks at an intensive pace here, and being thrown into a work world with so many incredible, diverse people was the best education I could have had at such a young age.
 I learned the joy of pushing my limits physically and breaking out of my shell.
 I felt totally in my element there so from age fourteen to twenty-two I chose continually to return to work in the warehouse I’d loved.
 Well this intro into my world of loading trucks began here.

 In 1975 I moved to Berkeley to do my first year college internship teaching elementary school at the Walden Center School.
-Then in 1979, soon after receiving a BA in social work from Antioch College I began honing down the moving craft as a social worker doing moving work with retarded adults at a sheltered workshop in Palm Desert.
+Then in 1979, soon after receiving a BA in social work from Antioch College I began honing down the moving craft as a social worker doing moving work at a sheltered workshop in Palm Desert.
 Then moving back to the Bay Area in 1980 I pursued my passion for carpentry studying housebuilding at the Owner-Builder Center in Berkeley, and then working as a finish carpenter.
 Moving homes and apartments filled in the slow periods but by 1983 I had more moving work than I could handle so the carpentry fell away.
 I immersed myself, heart, body, brain, sweat and zeal into this venue of packing and moving homes.
 As a former carpenter it was fascinating to see how furniture was constructed and deconstructed, to start to learn of the inherent strengths and weaknesses of transporting all this (and people’s boxed goods) together safely in a truck.
 By 1983, I already had thirteen years of related experience going back to loading trucks in the warehouse as a boy, but I still had quite a long way to go.
 But at the immutable core was the fact that I must be honest and responsible to the task entrusted to me.

 Moving one’s home, I soon learned was near the top of the list of life’s most stressfull events.
 I was discovering the joy of helping people at this most vulnerable of times; more so than I felt as a social worker.
 The gratitude of the people we moved was the greatest reward, as it is to this day!